Car Insurance Guide: Storm Damage

 If your car is going to take a while to fix, your insurer may provide a courtesy car from one of its approved repairers, but this will depend on the claim and your policy.
 For instance, if your car is written off, it is unlikely that a courtesy car will be provided.

 For more information about how you can make a claim with Swinton, see our Car Insurance claims guide page.

 After your initial call to make a storm damage claim, it’s likely that your insurer will check if there was a storm in the area you live.
 After this, your insurer should be able to give you a timeline of when they’re likely to be able to settle the claim and can advise you on contacting its approved repairers if needed.

-The best protection from storm damage
+Get protection from storm damage

 You never know when a storm might hit next, which is why you need an insurance policy that covers you for anything that might happen.

 With a Swinton Car Insurance policy, you get fully comprehensive insurance as standard.
 That means you're covered for the vast majority of damages your car might incur as a result of a storm, giving you the peace of mind you need.